security-force-monitor/research-handbook/source/source-citation-overview.rst

 Building the source list
 ************************

 When starting research on a country the Security Force Monitor first builds a small list of sources to deeply explore, extract data from and structure that data into claims.
-The priorities for this initial source review and extraction are:
+The priorities for this initial source review and extraction are governmental and security forces

-- Government and security force sources, such as laws of the country; official government media; websites and other media from the relevant ministries of the country (Information, Defense, Interior, and others); security and defence force websites and other media.
+- Government and security force sources, such as the constitution and laws of the country related to security forces; official government media; websites and other media from the relevant ministries of the country (Information, Defense, Interior, and others); websites and other related media published by the security forces;
-- Media focused on the country, initially drawn from BBC media profiles for the country or other similar sources.
+- Media focused on the country, initially drawn from BBC media profiles for the country or other similar sources;
--

-- Social media pages for security services or government agencies;
-- Statistics and data agencies;
-- Local government websites;
-- Human rights commissions;
-- Third country government publications and other documents;
-- United Nations publications and other documents;
-- Local news reportage;
-- Civil society and human rights reporting;
+- Civil society and human rights reporting on the country focused on allegations against security forces;
-- Academic research; and,
-- Other country-specific sources.

-Many sources are identified through our use of search engines.
-In these cases we may keep a record of the search engine, the specific search term used, and the date the source was entered into our datasets in any form.

-We also identify non-digital resources such as monographs, scholarly literature, biographies and other materials about security services.
-The existence and availability of these type of sources vary widely from country to country.

-Our data capture format for sources and citations is flexible enough to accomodate a wide range of different media.
-Sources can also be published in a range of different media forms, not only text.
-Other media forms may include maps, datasets, images, audio recordings, video, or social media posts.

-We may process some types of source further to make the informaiton in them more accessible and useful to our research.
-For example, we digitised the Karen Human Rights Group's `maps of Karen state in Myanmar <https://khrg.org/maps>`_ to create a useable geospatial dataset of Karen-specific placenames to help us accurately interpret locations mentioned in Karenni sources.
+- Academic and other scholarly research on security forces, which are often found via searches in WorldCat.org

+The information contained in these sources are structured into claims as part of the initial research process.
+Eventually, creating these claims informs the next stage of research.

+For the next stage of research, priorities are idenfitied and defined based on gaps in the dataset.
+Expanded research often relies on keywords from the `unit:names:assertion`_ and `person:names:assertion`_ fields.
+This next stage of research will find additional sources and publications for review and extraction, further building the source list.
+This process can then be repeated as needed to further expand the dataset.

 Citing a source